Parsl/parsl/docs/userguide/configuring.rst

 .. image:: https://campuscluster.illinois.edu/wp-content/uploads/2018/02/ND2_3633-sm.jpg

-The following snippet shows an example configuration for executing remotely on the Illinois Campus Cluster.
+The following snippet shows an example configuration for executing on the Illinois Campus Cluster.
 The configuration assumes the user is running on a login node and uses the `parsl.providers.SlurmProvider` to interface with the scheduler, and uses the `parsl.launchers.SrunLauncher` to launch workers.